kamilazdybal/kamilazdybal.github.io/_posts/2025-09-22-undergrad-homework-PINN.md

 It catches the trend but actually still leaves a lot to be improved! 🙂 Certainly a second-order-accurate finite difference stencil does much better than this!
 But training parameters can still be tweaked.
-Feel free to play with training parameters to see if you can do better than me!
+Feel free to play with the training parameters to see if you can do better than me!

 Note that the PINN solution is a superposition of these two: